YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Read any guarantee slowly.
 If the clinic is vague about who performs the operation, how the graft number is calculated, how donor safety is measured, and what happens if the result is unnatural, the guarantee does not answer the real question.

-What can a clinic guarantee before surgery?
+What a clinic can guarantee before surgery

 A clinic can guarantee certain parts of the service.
 It can guarantee careful evaluation, sterile conditions, a safe protocol, and a clear explanation of the plan before surgery.

 A clinic can also make commitments about communication.
-It can explain how follow-up will be handled, who will answer post-operative questions, how complications are reviewed, and what kind of support you will receive after returning home.
+It can explain how follow up will be handled, who will answer post operative questions, how complications are reviewed, and what kind of support you will receive after returning home.

 These are meaningful promises because they are within the clinic’s control.
 They reflect organization, ethics, and responsibility.